 TEMPOROMANDIBULAR JOINT DISORDER

 Temporomandibular joint disorder, or dysfunction, (TMD) is a common condition that limits the natural functions of the jaw, such as opening the mouth and chewing.
 It is sometimes incorrectly referred to as simply “TMJ,” which represents the name of the joint itself.
 TMD affects more women than men and is most often diagnosed in individuals aged 20 to 40 years.
-Its causes range from poor posture, chronic jaw clenching, and poor teeth alignment, to fracture or conditions such as lockjaw, where the muscles around the jaw spasm and reduce the opening of the mouth.
-Physiotherapist at Alton Pain Clinic, Alton Hampshire help with TMD by easing pain, regain normal jaw movement, and lessen daily stress on the jaw.
+Its causes range from poor posture, chronic jaw clenching, and poor teeth alignment, to fractures or conditions such as lockjaw, where the muscles around the jaw spasm and reduce the opening of the mouth.
+Physiotherapists at Alton Pain Clinic, Alton Hampshire help with TMD by easing pain, regain normal jaw movement, and lessen daily stress on the jaw.

 What Is Temporomandibular Joint Disorder?